 When you install toilet waste pipes, the transition of the pipeline beyond your visibility from the toilet area requires a hole.
 That hole is usually not made in many constructions, leaving it up to the homeowner to decide where the toilet installation should be.
 You will need to carve out a hole to fit the flange piece there.

 Flange pieces are available in plastic and can crack with half-measure drilling.
-It is advisable to make a sound attempt while holding the flange against the flat surface.
 Adhesive work can be avoided as long as the flange remains sealed to the ground with an alternative at the juncture of its exterior circumference and the floor.